-The Canary Islands, or las Islas Canarias in Spanish, are located off of the west coast of northern Africa, enjoying a sub-tropical climate referred to as “eternal spring.”
+The Canary Islands, or las Islas Canarias in Spanish, are located off the west coast of northern Africa and enjoy a sub-tropical climate referred to as “eternal spring.”
 They are a popular tourist destination for Spaniards and foreigners alike and have varied terrain and interesting volcanic landscapes.
-Four of Spain’s national parks are located there.
-The Canary Islands include seven islands of varying sizes: Tenerife (the largest of the islands), La Palma, La Gomera, El Hierro, Lanzarote, Gran Canaria and Fuerteventura.
+Four of Spain’s national parks are located in the Canary Islands which include seven islands of varying sizes: Tenerife (the largest of the islands), La Palma, La Gomera, El Hierro, Lanzarote, Gran Canaria, and Fuerteventura.

 History and Cultural Influences

 The islands were “discovered” by Spanish explorers in the 14th and 15th centuries and were conquered by 1500.
 The Guanches were the group of white-skinned natives who inhabited the islands before European explorers landed, but unfortunately, their race and culture were quickly wiped out.

 The economy of the islands has had its ups and downs and many waves of emigrants ventured to Central and South America, primarily to Venezuela and Cuba.
 After spending years working in the Americas, many would return to their homeland and bring with them a part of the Latin American culture.
 Because of this, there has been a long tradition of cultural exchange between the islands and the Americas.